Guadalupe fur seal: Distribution and habitat

 Guadalupe fur seals breed along the eastern coast of Guadalupe Island, approximately 200 km west of Baja California.
 In addition, individuals have been sighted in the southern California Channel Islands, including two males who established territories on San Nicolas Island.
-Stray seals have been found as far north as Oregon.
+A stray seal has been found as far north as Oregon and a deceased seal has been found as far north as British Columbia.

-Guadalupe fur seals were known to reside in Baja California, Mexico and Southern California but were heavily hunted in the 19th century and was believed to be extinct.
+Guadalupe fur seals were known to reside in Baja California, Mexico and Southern California but were heavily hunted in the 19th century and were believed to be extinct.
 However, the animals were found on Isla Guadalupe, Baja California in a cave in 1954; this is now the only place of Guadalupe fur seal reproduction.
-Currently, the population Guadalupe fur seals is about one-fifth of its 2013 population, which was between 34,000 and 44,000.
+In 2013, the population of Guadalupe fur seals was estimated to be between 34,000 and 44,000, around one-fifth of the estimated historical population size.

 Feeding

 Guadalupe fur seals are a pelagic species that spend most of their time on the open ocean.
 Thus, they dive to catch food and forage for about two weeks before returning to land to feed.
 Guadalupe fur seals commonly hunt in shallow water (maximum depth of 250 ft) and catch squid, mackerels, and lanternfish.
 They feed exclusively at night.